 Returning to sports and activity after COVID-19 infection

-Children are returning to gymnasiums and fields as schools resume in-person learning.
+Children are returning to gymnasiums and fields.
 Those who recovered from COVID-19 should exercise special precautions before returning to regular exercise or sports, says Christen Chamberland, MD, pediatric cardiology specialist.

 How can COVID-19 impact children’s hearts?